andy-x-li/Machine-Learning/README.md

 # Machine-Learning
 One of my machine learning projects from my time at university.

 Kernel Regression is a technique used in machine learning to address the nonlinearity present in some datasets.
-In `python Kernel_Regression.py`, I used a Gaussian kernel to train a kernel ridge regression classifier (K).
+In `Kernel_Regression.py`, I used a Gaussian kernel to train a kernel ridge regression classifier (K).
 K is calculated using the following equation:

 <p align="center">
   <img width="260" alt="Screen Shot 2023-08-28 at 10 03 14 PM" src="https://github.com/andy-x-li/Machine-Learning/assets/125074849/14698757-fb82-417b-8b94-4eec28b3eefb">